|Best screen for movie buffs||Elite Screens Sable Frame B2 120-Inch Projector Screen||SEE IT||

 Q: Does the projector screen make a difference?

 The projector screen definitely makes a difference.
 A useful analogy is that a projector screen is to a projector as the tires are to a car.
 It’s where the rubber meets the road, so to speak.
 If you’ve invested in the best projector, you don’t want a screen that’ll downgrade your viewing quality.
+If you’re getting a cheaper screen, you can spring for a budget projector.
 For optimum viewing, you want a screen that holds its place to create a uniform picture and reflects light as accurately as possible.
 Technically, you could watch movies on a white bed sheet, but you’d no doubt experience some wrinkles.

 Q: How much should I spend on a projector screen?